Speech New Zealand Booklist

-Designed for classroom use – gives detailed strategies in developing creative and critical thinking skills, co-operative talk, small group work, effectively managing small groups and evaluating children’s development.
+Gives detailed strategies in developing creative and critical thinking skills, co-operative talk, small-group work, effectively managing small groups and evaluating children’s development.

 Nine hundred biographical entries – concise plot summaries – literary history and background – characters – written to both entertain and instruct.